BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 (a) regarding the group's business and performance:

-(i) a description of the legal structure and the governance and organisational structure of the group, with a description of all subsidiaries, material related undertakings within the meaning of Article 256a of Directive 2009/138/EC and significant branches within the meaning of Article 354(1) of this Regulation;
+(i) a description of the legal structure and the governance and organisational structure of the group, with a description of all subsidiaries, material related undertakings within the meaning of Article 256a of Directive/EC and significant branches within the meaning of Article 354(1) of this Regulation;

 (ii) qualitative and quantitative information on relevant operations and transactions within the group;